Skip to content

 Book an Appointment

-The Rodgers Dermatology team are experts in the treatment and removal of moles, cysts, lipomas, and other benign lesions.
-When someone wants cysts or non-cancerous moles removed, there are a variety of approaches we can take.
-The best mole removal method for you will depend on various factors including your skin type, your medical history, and the type, size, and location of your moles or cysts.
+The Rodgers Dermatology team is an expert in treating and removing moles, cysts, lipomas, and other benign lesions.
+When someone wants cysts or non-cancerous moles removed, we can take various approaches.
+The best mole removal method for you will depend on various factors, including your skin type, your medical history, and the type, size, and location of your moles or cysts.
+Lipoma treatment options include surgical removal and liposuction.
+Many procedures can be performed under local anaesthesia.

 Laser therapy involves using a high-intensity light beam to vaporize the mole or cyst.
-This method is ideal for removing multiple or hard-to-reach moles or cysts that are flat or slightly raised.
-Laser mole removal may cause some temporary discoloration but it will not damage the surrounding skin.
+This method is ideal for removing multiple or hard-to-reach moles or flat or slightly raised cysts.
+Laser mole removal may cause temporary discolouration but will not damage the surrounding skin.
+Laser therapy can also remove a small lipoma, especially if it’s in a noticeable location.

-Never try to remove moles or cysts by yourself at home, as this may cause infection, bleeding, and scarring.
-You should also protect your skin from sun damage by wearing sunscreen and avoiding excessive sun exposure as this may prevent new moles from forming or existing ones from becoming abnormal.
+Never try to remove moles or cysts yourself at home, as this may cause infection, bleeding, and scarring.
+You should also protect your skin from sun damage by wearing sunscreen and avoiding excessive sun exposure, as this may prevent new moles from forming or existing ones from becoming abnormal.

 Cryotherapy for Moles

 Cryotherapy involves freezing a mole or cyst with liquid nitrogen and letting it fall off naturally.
-This method is good for removing small or superficial moles or cysts that do not have roots.
-It may cause some redness or blistering but it usually heals quickly.
+This method is suitable for removing small or superficial moles or cysts that do not have roots.
+It may cause some redness or blistering, but it usually heals quickly.

 a close up of a person